hnawaz007/dbt-dw/airflow-sql/warehouse/README.md

 Welcome to your new dbt project!
 This project is housed on a docker container.
-You can check the "airflow-sql-airflow-worker-1" container under following /opt/dbt directory.
+You can check the "airflow-sql-airflow-worker-1" container. dbt project is under the following /opt/dbt directory.

 ### You can issue following commands to confirm project is functional on docker.